 Philippines slams UN rights chief for 'disrespectful' remarks about Duterte

-MANILA: The Philippine foreign minister hit back on Saturday (Mar 10) at the United Nations' human rights chief for issuing "irresponsible and disrespectful" comments about President Rodrigo Duterte, warning that such remarks could set a dangerous precedent.
+MANILA: The Philippine foreign minister hit back on Saturday at the United Nations' human rights chief for issuing "irresponsible and disrespectful" comments about President Rodrigo Duterte, warning such remarks could set a dangerous precedent.

-Duterte's attacks against UN human rights activists suggest he needs to see a psychiatrist, UN High Commissioner for Human Rights Zeid Ra'ad al-Hussein told a news conference on Friday after the Philippine leader criticised UN special rapporteurs.
+Duterte's attacks against U.N. human rights activists suggest he needs to see a psychiatrist, U.N.
+High Commissioner for Human Rights Zeid Ra'ad al-Hussein told a news conference on Friday.

-The petition included Victoria Tauli-Corpuz, appointed in 2014 as UN special rapporteur on the rights of indigenous peoples, who was listed as a senior member of the Maoist rebel group.
+The petition included Victoria Tauli-Corpuz, appointed in 2014 as U.N. special rapporteur on the rights of indigenous peoples, who was listed as a senior member of the country's Maoist rebel group.

 Philippine Foreign Affairs Secretary Alan Peter Cayetano said: "The Philippines takes grave exception to the irresponsible and disrespectful comments of the United Nations High Commissioner for Human Rights that cast untoward aspersions regarding the President of the Republic of the Philippines."

-Duterte has also repeatedly insulted the current UN special rapporteur on extrajudicial killings, Agnes Callamard, who Manila has accused of bias and of not being qualified because of her criticism of his bloody anti-narcotics campaign.
+Duterte has also repeatedly insulted the current U.N. special rapporteur on extrajudicial killings, Agnes Callamard, because of her criticism of his bloody anti-narcotics campaign.

-The Philippines welcomed a UN investigation into Duterte's signature war on drugs but objected to Callamard leading it.
+The Philippines welcomed a U.N. investigation into Duterte's signature war on drugs but objected to Callamard leading it, saying she was biased and not qualified.

 "This could set a dangerous precedent that the council would have to immediately address as otherwise member-states could also fall victim to those who seek to politicise and weaponise human rights to undermine legitimate governments," he said.